ugrasenanv/AWS-Architect-Questions/AWS Solution Architect Questions and Answers.md

-# AWS Solution Architect Interview Questions and Answers
+# AWS Solution Architect Questions and Answers

 ## 1. What is AWS?
 AWS (Amazon Web Services) is a secure cloud services platform, offering computing power, database storage, content delivery, and other functionality to help businesses scale and grow.